raspberrypilearning/welcome-to-antarctica/en/quiz1/question_1.md

 ## Reflection

 Well done.
-You have created a website using HTML, CSS and Javascript.
+You have created a website using HTML, CSS, and JavaScript.

 Answer the three questions below to reflect on what you've learnt.